-Chemical Industry is one of the oldest industries in India, which contributes significantly towards industrial and economic growth of the nation.
+Chemical Industry is one of the oldest industries in India, which contributes significantly towards the industrial and economic growth of the nation.
 Since this industry has numerous forward and backward linkages, it is called the backbone of the industrial and agricultural development of the country and provides building blocks for many downstream industries.

-The Indian Chemical Industry has witnessed robust growth in the past decade and has been ranked 6th largest in the world and 3rd largest in Asia according to United Nations Industrial Development Organization (UNIDO).
+The Indian Chemical Industry has witnessed robust growth in the past decade and has been ranked 6th largest in the world and 3rd largest in Asia according to Invest India: Investment Promotion and Facilitation Agency.
 It is expected to register a growth of 13-14% over the next 5 years while petrochemicals have registered a growth of 8-9% over the same period. and the Indian chemicals industry is projected to reach $ 304 bn by 2025.

-Government recognizes Chemical Industry as a key growth element of Indian Economy.
-In Chemical Sector, the Indian Government allows 100% FDI.
-Manufacture of most of chemical products is delicensed except life hazardous.
-Its share in manufacturing sector GDP is ~16% and Government has target to increase it to at least 25% by 2025.
+The government recognizes the Chemical Industry as a key growth element of the Indian Economy.
+In the Chemical Sector, the Indian Government allows 100% FDI.
+The manufacture of most of the chemical products is delicensed except life hazardous.
+Its share in the manufacturing sector GDP is ~16% and the Government has a target to increase it to at least 25% by 2025.

-The Chemicals Industry in India is the largest consumer of its own products, consuming 33% of its output.
+The Chemicals Industry in India is the largest consumer of its products, consuming 33% of its output.
 With promising growth trends in the Chemicals Industry, this internal consumption is also set to rise.

 Indian Chemical Industry’s main growth segments are Petroleum and Petrochemicals, Chlor-Alkali, Pesticides, Specialty Chemicals, and Pharmaceuticals & Bulk Drugs.

 Petrochemical Industry mainly comprises of Polymers, Synthetic Fibers, Fiber Intermediates, and Plastic Processing.
 They find wide application in domestic as well as industrial sectors.

-The Indian Petrochemical Industry originated in 1970’s and saw rapid growth during the 1980’s and 1990’s.
-However, it faced setbacks in 2008 due to surge in prices of crude oil.
-Growing at a CAGR of 14%, Petrochemical Industry in India is likely to reach USD 100bn by 2020 from the current size of about USD 40bn.
+The Indian Petrochemical Industry originated in the 1970s and saw rapid growth during the 1980s and 1990s.
+However, it faced setbacks in 2008 due to a surge in prices of crude oil.
+Growing at a CAGR of 10%, the Petrochemical Industry in India is likely to reach USD 100bn by 2022.